barne856/squint/README.md

 ## Introduction

-Squint is a modern, header-only C++ library designed to bring robust dimensional analysis, unit conversion, and linear algebra operations to scientific and engineering applications.
+SQUINT (Static Quantities in Tensors) is a modern, header-only C++ library designed to bring robust dimensional analysis, unit conversion, and linear algebra operations to scientific and engineering applications.
 By leveraging C++'s template metaprogramming capabilities, Squint provides a powerful set of tools that enhance code safety, readability, and expressiveness without compromising performance.

 Key features of Squint include: